basvandesande/azurecodingarchitect/blog/content/posts/ota-update.md

 ```

 ## Final thoughts
-The techniques shown in this post are the basis for an Over-The-Air update mechanism, in which you have a fixed binary that will act as a host to run one or multiple plug-ins that are stored on the device.
+Techniques shown in this post are the basis for an Over-The-Air update mechanism in which you have a fixed binary that will act as a host to run one or multiple plug-ins that are stored on the device.
 In the host, you have to check periodically if there are newer versions of the plug-in available after which you can download, store and execute it.
 The code shown is not feature complete it is a proof of concept, e.g. error handling is lacking and MD-5 checking of the downloaded file is omitted.

 I'm impressed by the work done by the Nano framework project.
 Reflection on such a limited device... mind blowing!
 Using the Visual Studio debugger on an embedded device is insanely powerful.

 Exceptions thrown by the Nanoframework can be pretty vague.
 What I learned in this implementation is that I need reference all Nuget packages in the host, that are being used in the plug-in  (e.g. System.Device.GPIO).
 Otherwise an exception will occur when reflection is used on the plug-in to determine if it is the correct type.
 This makes the Over the Air update somehow limited, as we cannot upgrade to a newer version of the Nano framework.

-I Ran many times into an issue with Visual Studio locking output binaries when recompiling the code, forcing me to restart Visual Studio.
+Many times I ran into an issue with Visual Studio locking output binaries when recompiling the code, forcing me to restart Visual Studio.
 Sometimes Visual Studio crashes when stepping through code.
+Sometimes you have to erase the device because code that worked before throws an exception.

 ![Visual Studio recovered](/ota/ota-unstable.png)